Content Writer at SocialBee

 Bluesky and X both limit post length, but there’s not much difference in the free plans.
 Bluesky gives you 300 characters per post, while X allows 280 characters.
 It’s a small gap that won’t make a big difference in most cases.

-However, if you subscribe to X’s X Pro plan, you can post longer content without limits, which might be useful for people who need more space.
+However, if you subscribe to X’s X Pro plan, you can share posts that are up to 4,000 characters long.
 Otherwise, both platforms are pretty similar when it comes to posting and interacting with followers in the free versions.

 6. X offers paid subscriptions